brainlid/wbs_markdown/examples/wbs.rails-commerce.md

-# Rails Monolith Sample
+# Rails e-Commerce Sample

-Example of an existing simple Rails monolith.
-This includes an example of a much more detailed breakdown of a single small feature.
+Example of an existing simple Rails e-Commerce monolith.
+This includes an example of a detailed breakdown of a single small feature.

 ## Filters